Universality Classes of Relativistic Fluid Dynamics: Foundations

-Each class describes a physically different behavior, which is solely defined by the degrees of freedom and the corresponding information current, and the conservation laws.
-The existence of such universality classes makes manifest a number of startling equivalences between seemingly different sets of equations of motion.
+Each class describes a physically different behavior, defined solely by the degrees of freedom, the corresponding information current, and the conservation laws.
+The existence of such universality classes unveils a number of startling equivalences between seemingly different sets of equations of motion.
 Finally, as an application, we use our approach to show that (in the linear regime) an isotropic solid may be viewed as a fluid with an additional conserved charge, which transforms as a symmetric $(0,2)$-tensor under $SO(3)$.
-Many more specific examples can be worked out for different universality classes, as we show in our accompanying paper. \emph{Notation}: We use natural units $\hbar=k_B = c=1$, a $(-,+,+,+)$ Minkowski metric, Greek indices run from 0 to 3, while lowercase Latin indices from 1 to 3.
-Uppercase Latin indices are multi-index labels. $M_{(AB)}$ and $M_{[AB]}$ are the symmetric and antisymmetric parts of $M_{AB}$.
+Many more specific examples can be worked out for different universality classes (see accompanying paper). \emph{Notation}: We use $\hbar=k_B = c=1$, a $(-,+,+,+)$ Minkowski metric, Greek indices run from 0 to 3, lowercase Latin indices from 1 to 3.
+Uppercase Latin indices are multi-index labels. $M_{(AB)}$ and $M_{[AB]}$ denote symmetric and antisymmetric parts of $M_{AB}$.